Jack Johnson (ice hockey): Pittsburgh Penguins

+Johnson with the Penguins in 2018.

 On June 27, 2018, it was reported that the Pittsburgh Penguins were interested in signing him in the free agency period.
 Johnson's signing was made official by the Penguins on July 1, 2018, announcing a five-year, $16.25 million agreement.
 Johnson wore number 73 for the Penguins as veteran Matt Cullen wore his usual number 7.
 For the 2019–20 season, Johnson again changed his number from 73 to the number 3 following the departure of Olli Määttä, who had previously worn that number.

 On October 5, 2020, the Penguins placed Johnson on unconditional waivers for the purpose of buying out the remaining three years on his contract.
 The following day, Johnson cleared waivers, making him a free agent.

 New York Rangers

 On October 9, 2020, Johnson signed a one-year, $1.15 million contract with the New York Rangers.
-Johnson appeared in 13 games with the Rangers during the 2021 NHL season before it was announced on March 20, 2021 that he would undergo a core muscle repair surgery, effectively ending his season.
+Johnson appeared in 13 games with the Rangers during the 2021 NHL season before it was announced on March 20, 2021, that he would undergo a core muscle repair surgery, effectively ending his season.

 Colorado Avalanche

 As an unrestricted free agent (UFA) heading into the 2021–22 NHL campaign, Johnson was invited to the Colorado Avalanche 2021 training camp on a professional tryout (PTO) contract on September 1, 2021.
 After participating in training camp and appearing in 5 out of 6 pre-season games with the Avalanche, Johnson made the club's final roster to open the season, securing a one-year, $750,000 contract, on October 10, 2021.
 On October 13, 2021, Johnson scored the Avalanche's first goal of the 2021–22 season against the Chicago Blackhawks.
 On March 1, 2022, Johnson played his 1000th NHL Game.
 The Avalanche finished second in the league in the regular season, and Johnson played all but eight of the Avalanche's games in the regular season.

-With Bowen Byram having returned from injury and newly-acquired Josh Manson having passed Johnson on the depth chart, however, Johnson was first a healthy scratch in the postseason.
+With Bowen Byram having returned from injury and newly acquired Josh Manson having passed Johnson on the depth chart, however, Johnson was first a healthy scratch in the postseason.
 He did not participate in the first-round sweep of the Nashville Predators, nor was he active in the first three games of the second round against the St. Louis Blues.
-A season-ending sternum injury to Sam Girard in Game 3, however, elevated Johnson to the active roster once again.
+A season-ending sternum injury to Sam Girard in game three, however, elevated Johnson to the active roster once again.
 He went on to play all 13 games needed before the Avalanche won the Stanley Cup, finishing the Blues in three more games, sweeping the Edmonton Oilers and defeating the Tampa Bay Lightning in six games.